esaidh266/Algorithm-for-classifying-hate-expressions-by-type-in-Spanish/README.md

 - datasets
 - matplotlib
 - seaborn

-##Usage
-The model expects input data with the following specifications:
+- numpy

+## Usage

-1. **Data Format**:
+1. **Data format**:
 - CSV file or Pandas DataFrame
 - Required column name: `text` (string type)
-- Optional column name: `label` (integer type, 1 to 5) if available for evaluation
+- Required column name: Data type label (integer type, 0-4) - optional for evaluation

-2. **Text Preprocessing**:
+2. **Text preprocessing**:
-- Text will be automatically tokenized to lowercase during processing.
+- Automatic tokenization with a maximum length of 128 tokens
-- Maximum length: 128 tokens (longer texts will be truncated).
+- Long texts will be automatically truncated
-- Special characters, URLs, and emojis must remain in the text (the tokenizer handles them).
+- Handling of special characters, URLs, and emojis included

-3. **Tag Encoding**:
+3. **Label encoding**:

-- The model classifies texts into 5 distinct classes, represented by integers:
+- The model classifies hate speech into 5 categories (0-4)
-    - `0`: Political hatred: Expressions directed against individuals or groups based on their political orientation.
+- `0`: Political hatred: Expressions directed against individuals or groups based on political orientation.
-    - `1`: General or undifferentiated hatred: Expressions of hatred without a clear focus on one of the specific types considered in this monitor.
-This type of message may contain more than one type of hatred.
+- `1`: General or undifferentiated hatred: Expressions of hatred without a clear dominance of one of the specific types considered in this monitor, and these types of messages may contain more than one type of hatred.
 - `2`: Sexual hatred: Expressions directed against individuals or groups based on their sexual orientation.
-    - `3`: Xenophobic hatred: Expressions directed against individuals or groups based on their origin (e.g., foreigners and immigrants).
+- `3`: Xenophonic hatred: Expressions directed against individuals or groups based on their origin (e.g., foreigners and immigrants).
-    - `4`: Misogynistic hatred: Expressions directed against women or traits associated with them.
+- `4`: Misogynistic hate: Expressions directed against women or traits associated with them.

+**File Structure**

+The code generates and saves:
+- Weights of the trained model (.h5)
+- Configured tokenizer
+- Training history in CSV
+- Requirements file

+**Important Notes**

+- The model excludes category 2 during training
+- Implements transfer learning from a pre-trained model for binary hate detection
+- Includes early stopping callbacks to prevent overfitting
+- Uses class weighting to handle category imbalances

 The process of creating this algorithm is explained in the technical report located at:XXXX